nmchenry01/async-python-presentation/index.md

 main()
 ```

 Well, we get back the same coroutine object we got before, which isn't really what we want (we want the `str` return value from the `something_async` function).
+The program also exits before 3 seconds elapse, which isn't what we'd expect from reading the code.

 The way we get around this is by adding the **`await`** keyword: